mihai-bontea/StegDetector/README.md

 ## CNN-Based Steganography Detection

- convolutional neural network (CNN) was used to provide an additional learned-based estimate of steganographic embedding probability.
+A convolutional neural network (CNN) was used to provide an additional learned-based estimate of steganographic embedding probability.
 The model has been trained on the BOSSBase(Break Our Steganographic System Base), which is one of the most important and widely used benchmark datasets in steganography and steganalysis research.
 It consists of 10,000 grayscale images.